mapperr/trk/README.md

     trk M | MM
     trk W | WW
-        same as above, but also reports each day of the time range trk s <query>
+        same as above, but also reports each day of the time range trk s <query> [partial_date]
+    trk s <query> [start_date end_date]
-        greps through all trkfiles and report the results useful if you want to know the total time spent on an entry
+        greps through all trkfiles and report the results useful if you want to know the total time spent on an entry.
+        To limit search you can pass a partial date (like 2020 or 2020-03), or you can pass a date interval (like 2020-01-01 2020-04-30).

     trk l
         lists the trk files